1amsahil/Helmet-Detection-using-YOLO-v8/README.md

 # How to Run in your Machine:
 1. Download All files
-2. Add Helmet.pt file in the same folder
+2. Add AdvHelmet.pt file in the same folder
 3. Open WebCam Python file
 (NOTE: Helmet Detection ipynb shows the development , which is run in VS Code/Google Collab)